zhiyi7/fastify-app/README.md

 ## Description

-This is a simple fasitfy application skeleton for JSON API server with some pre-defined features.
+This is a simple file-based routing fasitfy application skeleton for JSON API server with some pre-defined features.

 After calling the default exported function, the fastify server will listen on the specified host and port.
 The returned value of the function is a fastify instance.
 By default, this instance will also be registered to the global scope with variable name `app`.
 You can access it via `global.app` or just `app`.
 This name can be changed by setting the `app.globalAppVariable` in the config.
 To prevent this behavior, set the `app.disableGlobalAppVariable` to `true`.

+## File-based routing

+Any `{.js, .mjs, .ts}` file in the `app` and it's subfolders of your project root that does not starts with underscore(`_`) will be registered as a fastify plugin.
+The subfolder name will be the prefix.
+For example, if you have an `app/user/api.js` or `app/user/other-file.mjs` file, you can access it via `http://localhost:port/user/YOUR-API`.

 ## Reply helpers